 - Theatre Arts: Sound lab upgrade for Players Theatre.
 Chris Anthony. $4,900.

 - University Library: Digitizing 40 years of Daily 49er campus newspaper.
 Carol Perruso and Chloe Pascual. $7,500.

-We appreciate the sponsorship of SchoolsFirst Federal Credit Union toward this program.
+We appreciate the continuing generous sponsorship of SchoolsFirst Federal Credit Union toward this program.